evelyn-mendes/Projects-java/Projetos-Pequenos/bin/com/evelyn/projects/celsiusparafahrenheit/README.md

 ## ⚠️ Problems Found

 ### Problem:
-- An error occurred when placing the point to set the height, this may be due to regional settings.
+- An error occurred when placing the point to set the temperature, this may be due to regional settings.

 ### Resolution:
 - Just change the period to a `comma`.